miraisolutions/rTRNG/README.md

 [![CRAN_Status_Badge](http://www.r-pkg.org/badges/version/rTRNG)](https://cran.r-project.org/package=rTRNG)
 -->

 **[TRNG](https://numbercrunch.de/trng/)** (Tina's Random Number Generator) is a state of the art C++ pseudo-random number generator library for sequential and parallel Monte Carlo simulations.
 It provides a variety of random number engines (pseudo-random number generators) and distributions.
-In particular, *parallel* random number engines provided by TRNG can be manipulated by `jump` and `split` operations, thus enabling techniques such as *block-splitting* and *leapfrogging* suitable to parallel algorithms.
+In particular, *parallel* random number engines provided by TRNG can be manipulated by `jump` and `split` operations.
+These allow to `jump` ahead by an arbitrary number of steps and to `split` a sequence into any desired sub-sequence(s), thus enabling techniques such as *block-splitting* and *leapfrogging* suitable to parallel algorithms.

 Package **rTRNG** provides the R users with access to the functionality of the underlying TRNG C++ library, both in R and as part of other projects combining R with C++.